hirako2000/polypack-potatoes/README.md

 ### Motivation

-Just playing with basscss to experiment mostly with its grid system and spacing utilities
+Just playing with [Basscss](http://basscss.com/) to experiment mostly with its grid system and spacing utilities.

 #### Size